clayton-halim/data-explorations/README.md

 A collection of all my exploratory data analyses created through either Jupyter Notebooks or R Markdown.

 ## Contents
+- **Approximating Pi**
+    - How can we use Monte Carlo simulations to approximate the value of pi?
 - **Donald Trump Twitter Analysis**
     - What topics does Trump like to tweet about and how does he feel about them?
     - How do his tweets fair in engagement (favorites and retweets)?